The Best Electric Scooter Available Now in the UK

-You won't find another electric scooter with features comparable to ones costing twice as much very often.
+You won't find another electric scooter with similar features costing twice as much very often.
 The Pure Air Go does just that.
 This is Pure Electric new budget scooter.
-It has many of the same features as its siblings, including class-leading IP65 water resistance, the up to 120kg maximum weight for riders, and super-comfortable 10" puncture-resistant pneumatic tyres.
+It has the same features as its siblings, including class-leading IP65 water resistance, up to 120kg maximum weight for riders, and super-comfortable 10" puncture-resistant pneumatic tyres.

-However, there must be a trade-off at this price range, and it comes in the form of motor wattage and battery capacity.
-The battery life may be an issue, especially if you ride it on maximum speed setting for lengthy periods of time, as its 350w doesn't feel lacking unless you've ridden a scooter with a bigger 500w motor.
-That said, you'll have to compromise on something, and if you only intend to use it for short distances and are fine with charging it on a regular basis, you'll discover that it's well worth the money.
+However, there must be a trade-off at this price range, which comes in motor wattage and battery capacity.
+Its 350w doesn't feel slow unless you've ridden a scooter with a 500w motor.
+The battery life may be an issue, especially if you ride it at maximum speed for long periods.
+That said, you'll have to compromise on something.
+Suppose you only intend to use it for short distances and are OK with charging it regularly.
+In that case, you'll discover it's well worth the money.

 range: 12.4 miles; top speed: 15.5mph; e-scooter weight: 16kg; maximum rider weight: 120kg; charge time: 3hrs 30mins; motor power: 350W

 Reid E4 Plus - Best Scooter With Solid Tyres